TREASURIES-Long-dated yields hit nearly 9-month high on Greece hopes

 The creditors laid out terms in a document handed to Greece on Thursday.
 It said Athens could have 15.5 billion euros in EU and IMF funding in four installments to see it through to the end of November, including 1.8 billion euros by Tuesday as soon as the Greek parliament approved the plan.

 Three-year notes were last down 3/32 in price to yield 1.09 percent, from a yield of 1.06 percent late Thursday.
-(Reporting by Sam Forgione; Editing by Andrea Ricci and Chizu Nomiyama)
+(Reporting by Sam Forgione; Editing by Andrea Ricci)